hashicorp/terraform-provider-vsphere/website/docs/d/resource_pool.html.markdown

   path.
 * `datacenter_id` - (Optional) The managed object reference ID of the datacenter the resource pool is located in.
-This can be omitted if the search path used in `name` is an absolute path, or if there is only one datacenter in the vSphere infrastructure.
+This can be omitted if the search path used in `name` is an absolute path.
+For default datacenters, use the id attribute from an empty `vsphere_datacenter` data source.

 ## Attribute Reference